-We provide free walk-in tax preparation three sessions a week at our main office January 26 – April 18.
-Appointments for prior year and amended returns are available through April 7.
-Appointments for current year, prior year and amended returns are available May 2 - June 28, 2017.
+We will provide free walk-in tax preparation three sessions a week at our main office January 28 – April 17, 2017.
+Regular season appointments for prior year and amended returns are available February 2 – April 13, 2017.
+Post-season appointments for current year, prior year and amended returns are available May 2 - June 28, 2017.
 Please use post-season if you only file for a renter's rebate or homeowner's property tax credit..

 Bridge to Employment: Our mission is to promote a more diverse workforce by assisting African American individuals currently receiving public assistance for families to secure entry level employment, remain in the workforce, and develop career goals that will advance them to living wage positions.